 - Sign up for Dollar Stretcher Parents newsletter for time and money-saving tips for families with children delivered to your inbox weekly.

 - Follow our A Frugal Family board on Pinterest

 - Get advice from other TDS readers in the TDS Forums.
-Helpful sections include: Home & Family and Stretch Your Shopping Dollars.
+Helpful sections include: Family and Education.

 - Visit our Family section each week for our latest family articles and tips.